 "People love to drive around to all their little country shops," says Nancy Roth, who leads tours of Amish and Mennonite farms and businesses.
 "It's a fascination for everybody."

 The willingness of many people to pay a premium for high-quality or organic products has provided a much-needed niche for the enterpreneurial Amish, who can't afford to buy more farmland for their many sons because developers also want it.

 The proximity of Iowa City is a blessing and a curse.
 Though it's put pressure on land prices, the college town is a source of the kind of people who appreciate a grassroots lifestyle.

 Not only do they come to buy, they often move to the area.
-New residents have started the Kalona SuperNatural brand of organic dairy goods and, most recently, the Kalona Brewing Company, in an old tractor dealership downtown.
+New residents have started the Kalona SuperNatural brand of organic dairy goods and the Kalona Brewing Company, in an old tractor dealership downtown.